26 October 2019

 label: Universal - nationality: Denmark

-4th studio album by Danish folk pop / folk rock band Folkeklubben.
+4th studio album by Danish folk rock and pop / rock band Folkeklubben.

-The band has become a major national act with its songs about a Danish everyday life and with lyrics that both contain humour and a certain amount of self-criticism.
-They surely have made some fine songs but overall I'm not a huge fan.
-It's somehow too mainstream sounding with a bunch of references to artists I just never appreciated.
+The band has become a major national act with its songs about a Danish everyday life and with lyrics that are both founded on humour and a certain amount of self-irony.
+They surely have made some fine and popular songs but overall, I'm not a big fan.
+It's somehow too mainstream sounding with a bunch of references to artists I just never appreciated that much.

 22 October 2019